awsdocs/aws-encryption-sdk-docs/doc_source/introduction.md

 # What is the AWS Encryption SDK?<a name="introduction"></a>

 The AWS Encryption SDK is a client\-side encryption library designed to make it easy for everyone to encrypt and decrypt data using industry standards and best practices\.
 It enables you to focus on the core functionality of your application, rather than on how to best encrypt and decrypt your data\.
+The AWS Encryption SDK is provided free of charge under the Apache 2\.0 license\.

 The AWS Encryption SDK answers questions like the following for you:
 + Which encryption algorithm should I use?